Property Taxes on New Construction Homes

 YouTube player

-Most homeowners do not have any idea how their property is given an assessed value.
 A real estate property’s assessed value determines how much the property taxes are assessed.
 It is also the determinant of whether or not homeowners deserve an increase or decrease in their real estate taxes.

 Homes with the same square footage with the same amount of bedrooms and bathrooms may have unique and distinct features such as brick versus frame and major material differences in interior and exterior materials used.
+Assessors may conduct physical inspections of the property to verify its characteristics and ensure that the information on record is accurate.

 Assessed Value Versus Taxed Value of Homes

-So is the second home assessed at a higher value than the first comparable home under the assessor’s eyes?
+The second home has top-of-the-line exterior brick, custom millwork, a pond with a waterfall, top-of-the-line appliances, top-of-the-line kitchen and baths, and a finished walkout basement.
+So, is the second home assessed at a higher value than the first comparable home under the assessor’s eyes?
 The assessor does not care about the bells and whistles of the home.
 Home Assessment is based on the square footage, bedrooms, bathrooms, and lot size.

 How Do County Assessors Determine Property Taxes on Rental Properties?

 Not all single-family homes are owner-occupant homes.
 Many homeowners do not necessarily sell their owner-occupant homes when they upgrade to a larger home.
 They may decide to keep their existing home as a rental.
-Or homeowners who recently purchased a home may get a job transfer to another state without notice and may need to rent out their owner-occupant home.
+Homeowners who recently purchased a home may get a job transfer to another state without notice and may need to rent out their owner-occupant home.

 Some homeowners rather rent out they’re exiting home and keep it as an investment home than sell it.
 County Assessors can use the income assessment method on investment rental properties.

-The way how the income assessment method works is it takes into consideration what the property owner makes after they have satisfied maintenance and other costs of the rental property.
+The income assessment method considers what the property owner makes after they have satisfied maintenance and other rental property costs.
 The assessment value of the subject income property is derived after the assessor analyzes the investment property.
 Investment property owners normally pay higher property taxes than owner-occupant homeowners.

-Home Buyers who purchase a pre-owned home, an investment property, will have higher property taxes.
+Homebuyers who purchase a pre-owned home or an investment property will have higher property taxes.
 Mortgage underwriters will calculate the higher tax amount when calculating borrowers’ debt-to-income ratios.
-However, once home buyers move in on their home purchase; they can claim owner-occupant and get the taxes reduced.
+However, once home buyers move in on their home purchase, they can claim owner-occupant and get the taxes reduced.
+Owner-occupant tax rates are significantly lower than investment tax rates on real estate.
+However, it does take time.
+There are many counties where that exempt property taxes from disabled veterans.
+Homeowners who think they are paying higher property taxes than their neighbors can always contest their property taxes.
+Many attorneys specialize in property tax appeals.
+No money upfront is needed.
+Attorneys will charge a percentage of the savings.

 Paying property taxes is part of homeownership.
 Homeowners who have their homes paid for with no mortgage still need to pay real estate taxes for as long as they own their homes.
+The timing of the assessment can affect the property tax amount.
+Assessments may occur annually, biennially, or on some other schedule, and the tax may be based on the property’s value as of a certain date.

 Figuring out the down payment on a home purchase is simple because it is a percentage of the home’s purchase price.
 However, property taxes on each home is different.

-There is not a fixed percentage you can use for property taxes.
+There is no fixed percentage you can use for property taxes.
 Property taxes is different depending on the city, county, and state.
 All government loan programs (FHA, VA, USDA) require property tax and insurance escrows.
-Conforming Loans allow homeowners to pay their real estate taxes independently if they have more than 20% equity where no escrow is required.
+Conforming loans allow homeowners to pay their real estate taxes independently if they have more than 20% equity where no escrow is required.

 How To Get a Mortgage on a New Construction Home?

 The team at Gustan Cho Associates are experts in qualifying, approving, and closing mortgages on new construction homes.
 Many homebuyers ask us at Gustan Cho Associates if getting a loan to build a house is hard.
+Homebuyers with 20% or larger down payment can avoid private mortgage insurance on conventional loans.

 Get Qualified and Approved For a New Construction Home Today

-Home Buyers of new construction homes who need to qualify for a mortgage with a mortgage company with no overlays can contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Homebuyers of new construction homes who need to qualify for a mortgage with a mortgage company with no overlays can contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at gcho@gustancho.com.
 Over 80% of our borrowers are folks other lenders turned down due to their mortgage overlays.

 The team at Gustan Cho Associates are experts in helping borrowers with prior bad credit and credit scores down to 500 FICO.
+Over 80% of our clients are folks who could not qualify at other lenders.

 We are mortgage brokers licensed in 48 states, including Washington, DC, Puerto Rico, and the U.S. Virgin Islands.
 The team at Gustan Cho Associates is available seven days a week, on evenings, weekends, and holidays.
-Gustan Cho Associates is licensed in 48 states and have a wholesale lending network of over 210 wholesale investors.
+Gustan Cho Associates is licensed in 48 states and has a wholesale lending network of over 210 wholesale investors.
 We have lending partnerships with wholesale lenders of government and conventional loans with no overlays, non-QM loans, and alternative financing programs.

 Similar Posts